319 Avalon Court

 He has chaired the Legal Redress Committee on the Executive Board of the Chapel Hill-Carrboro branch of the NAACP.
 His work on the executive board included connecting aggrieved individuals to legal counsel.

-Allen lives in Southern Village.
-In his spare time, he enjoys reading, coaching, playing basketball and spending time with family and friends.
+In his spare time, Allen enjoys reading, coaching, playing basketball and spending time with family and friends.

 - Board of Adjustment